Bid-aggregation based clearing of day-ahead electricity markets: Methods

+For the aim of simplicity, we consider a single-zone multiperiod market of $T$ periods in the proposed model ($t \in [1...T]$).
+An order set denoted by $\Phi$ consists of the set of standard demand bids ($SD$), the set of standard supply bids ($SS$) and the set of block orders ($BB$), which define the supply and demand for each market period.
+In other words, $\Phi$ is an ordered triplet of the sets of various bid types considered in the model, i.e. $\Phi=(SD,SS,BB)$.

+While a standard bid corresponds to a single trading period and may be partially accepted, block orders, which may include multiple trading periods and have the '\emph{fill-or-kill}' property, can be only entirely accepted or rejected in all included periods \cite{meeus2009block}.

-The general problem considered in this paper is including $T$ time periods (hours), (multi-period) block bids, minimum allocation ratios and start-up costs as well.
-Each block bid $j$ is characterized by a set $T_j \subseteq T$, describing the (consecutive) time periods for which the block bid is submitted, by a quantity $Q_j$ and by a bid price $P_j$.
-We assume that the latter two parameters are universal for all periods included in the bid (in other words we do not consider 'profiled block bids' \cite{euphemia2015}).
+Each standard bid $i \in SD$ or $\in SS$ is characterized by the relevant time period, its quantity ($Q_i$) and its price ($P_i$).
+We assume that $Q_i>0$ in the case of demand bids (i.e. $i \in SD$) and $Q_i<0$ in the case of supply bids (i.e. $i \in SS$). $SD_t$ and $SS_t$ denote the sets of standard demand and supply bids relevant for period $t$.
+Without the loss of generality, we assume that for each period standard bids are sorted according to bid price (descending in the case of demand and ascending in the case of supply), and their IDs are defined in accordance with this ordering (i.e. $(i<j) \rightarrow (P_j \leq P_i)$ if $i,j~\in~SD_t$, and $(i<j) \rightarrow (P_j \geq P_i)$ if $i,j~\in~SS_t$).
+Each block bid $j$ is characterized by a start and end period denoted by $s_j$ and $e_j$ respectively, by a quantity $Q_j$ and by a bid price $P_j$.
+We assume that the latter two parameters are uniform for all periods included in the bid (in other words we do not consider 'profiled block bids' \cite{euphemia2015}).

-where $x_{ti} \in [0,1]$ denotes the acceptance indicator of the $i$-th standard hourly bid submitted for period $t$, $r_{ti}$ denotes its minimum allocation ratio and $I_t$ is the index set of standard hourly bids submitted for period $t$. $u_j \in \{0,1 \}$ denotes the binary acceptance indicator of block bid $j$.
-The first term in the objective function (\ref{obj fncn}) corresponds to the TSW of hourly bids while the second term corresponds to the welfare contribution of block bids. $F_{ti}$ corresponds to the start-up cost for the $i$-th standard hourly bid of period $t$.
-If $F_{ti}=0$, the corresponding variable $u_{ti}$ may be fixed to 1, and it may be neglected in the optimization problem.
-We assume that in the case of block bids, bidders include the start-up costs in the bid price as well.
-Equation (\ref{power balance}) formulates the power balance for all hours, while eq. (\ref{startup}) corresponds to the consideration that without the start-up of the respective unit, no bid may be accepted.